HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 ## Maintenance

-> Host Maintenance(ctx, hostId)
+> Host Maintenance(ctx, hostId, optional)

 Do maintenance on a Host by ID

 Do maintenance on a host by executing pre-defined operations.
 The host must be powered off.
 The host must also be in the Ready state or in the Failed state and in the Maintenance workflow.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters